hashicorp/vault/website/source/guides/operations/disaster-recovery.html.md

 1. A quorum of unseal keys must be entered to create a new operation token for the DR secondary.

     ![DR Replication - secondary](/assets/images/vault-dr-7.png)

+    -> This operation must be performed by each unseal-key holder.

-1. Once the unseal keys have been entered, click **Copy CLI command**.
+1. Once the quorum has been reached, the output displays the encoded DR operation token.
+Click **Copy CLI command**.

     ![DR Replication - secondary](/assets/images/vault-dr-8.png)

 1. Execute the CLI command from a terminal to generate a DR operation token